-Students who require extra support to assist them reach or partly reach the expected curricula outcomes receive support in a variety of ways.
+Students who require extra support to assist them access the curriculum receive support in a variety of ways.
 The Support Teachers with the APC and class teacher will meet to discuss these students' needs and put in place strategies to support these children.